Appear or Pay N18.4bn Compensation to Host Communities, Senate Threatens NLNG

-The Senate on Wednesday gave the Nigeria Liquified Natural Gas Limited a seven-day ultimatum to appear before its committee on Ethics, Privileges and Public Petition.
+The Senate yesterday gave the Nigeria Liquified Natural Gas (NLNG) Limited a seven-day ultimatum to appear before its committee on Ethics, Privileges and Public Petition.

-The directive by the Senate followed the presentation of the report of the Committee in respect of a petition from Chief Enyinna Onuegbu on behalf of 73 communities of Obiafu, Soku to Bonny, in Rivers State against the NLNG.
+The directive by the Senate followed the presentation of the report of the Committee with respect to a petition from Chief Enyinna Onuegbu on behalf of 73 communities of Obiafu, Soku to Bonny, in Rivers State against the NLNG.

-The Senate insisted that if the authorities of the NLNG failed to appear before its Ethics Committee within seven days, the company would be made to pay the N18.448bn recommended by the panel as compensation to the 73 communities.
+The Senate insisted that if the authorities of the NLNG failed to appear before its committee within seven days, the company would be made to pay the N18.448 billion recommended by the panel as compensation to the 73 communities.

 The Chairman of the Senate Committee on Ethics, Privileges and Public Petitions, Senator Ayo Akinyelure, said the NLNG did not pay any compensation to the communities following acquisition of their land.